chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 Hopefully you wont see any failures

 12. If you check your hosts child folders of this directory you will see populated config files, take a look at them.
 Transmission has a full series of configurations you do, you can also update parts of your configuration via the web GUI but read up first on the Transmission page first before making any changes (remember updating your download folders will result in you having to update Sonarr, and Radarr path to downloaded files).
-Side note, don't mess around with settings you are not fimular with, you might damage your configuration so much that you can't repair and you will have to start again with that container.
+Side note, don't mess around with settings you are not familiar with, you might damage your configuration so much that you can't repair and you will have to start again with that container.

 ## How it works